 quiet the soul and attract the grace of God.
 With a guileless heart, one

-can see God and experience being in relationship with God, thus living
+can see God and experience being in

 in the presence of the Holy Spirit.
 The discipline one practices to refrain

-from negative passions and thoughts, combined with an active prayer
+from negative passions and thoughts, combined with

 life, deepens one’s acquisition of the grace of the Holy Spirit.